G00fY2/quickie/README.md

 ![Image](https://raw.githubusercontent.com/G00fY2/Quickie/gh-pages/media/quickie-device-demo.png)

 ## Release state
-**quickie** relies on Google Jetpack libraries which are in pre-release state.
-CameraX has no stable release version yet and the Activity Result API is part of the latest AndroidX Activity and Fragment release candidates.
+**quickie** relies on CameraX which is currently available as a release candidate.
 Here is what Google says about this release state:
 * A release candidate is a prospective stable release.
 * It may contain critical last-minute fixes.